qutip/qutip/doc/guide/environments/approximations.rst

     - ``"espira-I"``  For the "Estimation of Signal Parameters by Iterative Rational Approximation" method
     - ``"espira-II"``  For the modified ESPIRA method based on matrix pencils for Loewner matrices

+    Prony fitting advantages over nonlinear least squares are that it converts the problem into a linear system, avoiding the need for initial guesses and iterative optimization.
+This makes it computationally efficient and as opposed to non linear least squares it won't get trapped in local minima and does not require anything appart from the sample points.

     :Parameters:

         **tlist** : array_like